Colorado's Mechanics' Lien Trust Fund Statute

 Severe Consequences for Contractor Misconduct

-For you, the property owner, understanding the severe penalties contractors face for violating the Trust Fund Statute provides a significant layer of assurance.
+For the property owner, understanding the severe penalties contractors face for violating the Trust Fund Statute provides assurance.
 Any contractor or subcontractor who misuses or diverts funds held in trust, as outlined in C.R.S. § 38-22-127(1) and (2), commits theft, as defined under Colorado criminal law (C.R.S. § 18-4-401).
 This means a dishonest contractor could face criminal charges, including potential jail time, and significant civil charges.
 In civil cases, courts can impose treble damages (three times the actual amount of funds misused) plus award attorney fees to the aggrieved parties, providing substantial recourse.
 This powerful legal deterrent is designed to hold contractors accountable and directly benefits you by reducing the likelihood of your payments being mismanaged.
 Furthermore, if a contractor declares bankruptcy, a debt arising from a violation of this trust fund statute may be deemed non-dischargeable, meaning the contractor cannot simply escape their obligation through bankruptcy, further strengthening the protection afforded to you and the subcontractors who worked on your property.

 How GLO Can Help